 5. Test beyond the happy path

-We test across a spectrum of Roku devices — not just for visual polish, but for the invisible things users notice first: app startup time, stream loading delay, broken navigation logic, unresponsive UI.
+We test across a spectrum of Roku devices to achieve visual consistency.
+Not just for visual polish, but for the invisible things users notice first: app startup time, stream loading delay, broken navigation logic, unresponsive UI.

 6. Launch is just the beginning